Aitslab/EasyNER/tutorials/Tutorial-benchmarking_entitylevel.md

    convert_medmention_to_json(infile, outfile)

    convert_tmvar3_to_json(infile, outfile)

 4. Then run the script in the Anaconda prompt by navigating to its folder (from EasyNER main folder type cd supplementary/experiment_scripts/) and typing the following:   python convert_hunflair2_pubtator_to_json.py

+   If you get "Error FileNotFoundError: [Errno 2] No such file or directory" your outfile path was for a folder that did not exist yet.
 5. The output will be a JSON file in the same format as the EasyNER data loaders produce, i.e. it does not contain the PubTator annotations.
 6. Use the converted JSON file as input for the EasyNER Sentence Splitter and then run the output through the NER module.
 If you want to evaluate the effect of the Postprocessing module also run this on the output of the NER module.
 7. After the EasyNER run, convert the EasyNER output JSON file back to PubTator format by running [convert_easyner_output_json_to_pubtator.py](https://github.com/Aitslab/EasyNER/blob/main/supplementary/experiment_scripts/convert_easyner_output_json_to_pubtator.py)